sethome2/LED_anima/README.md

 ___
 # ColorAnima Info
 1. alwaysON
+It will show the color is you set.
+2. rainbow

 ___
 # Version List
+TO DO: Organize the code to more expansive and understandble.

 Ver 0.1:
 1. Basic functions ware verify, no menmoy link.

-TO DO: Organize the code to more expansive and understandble.